-This article (and embedded video) demonstrates how to simultaneously perform regression analysis using the “quick_stats” field function in the CoSort SortCL program, and generate a .pdf report with confidence intervals on x-y value pairs using BIRT in the IRI Workbench GUI and a Boost C++ library function.
-A planned update to this article will feature another graphical approach to predictive analytics in IRI Workbench using the Voracity data provider for KNIME along with connected decision tree learning and analytics nodes.
+This article (and embedded video) demonstrates how to simultaneously perform regression analysis using the “quick_stats” field function in the CoSort SortCL program, and generate a .pdf report with confidence intervals on x-y value pairs using BIRT in the IRI Workbench GUI (built on Eclipse) and a Boost C++ library function.
+A planned update or alternative to this article will feature another graphical approach to predictive analytics in IRI Workbench using the Voracity data provider for KNIME along with connected decision tree learning and analytics nodes.

 The auto-generated report provides a base set of statistics about the x and y values at the time the entire data set is ingested.
 Thus ‘big’ source data integration and calculation are running simultaneously with the visualization of those results … and all in the same “pane of glass” controlling both data processing and presentation.
 With Voracity’s task scheduler, you can run such reports at regular intervals and produce a uniform set of general statistics about the x and y data to analyze over time.

 The sample report below contains a graph of the data points, a linear regression analysis line and equation, R-squared value, average x and y values, standard deviations of x and y, and corresponding confidence limits:

 - You have (x,y) numeric data values that you want to analyze to determine possible correlation for predictive purposes.

 - You want a uniform analysis report of (x,y) data produced at a given interval for the purpose of determining change over time.